vossstef/tang_nano_20k_c64/README.md

 Playing around with [GEOS](https://en.wikipedia.org/wiki/GEOS_(8-bit_operating_system))<br>
 Enable REU, select c1541 CBM DOS ROM and load the PRG.<br>
-## RS232 Serial Interface
-The Tang onboard USB-C serial port can be used for communication with the C64 Userport Serial port in [VIC-1011](http://www.zimmers.net/cbmpics/xother.html) or [UP9600](https://www.pagetable.com/?p=1656) mode.<br>
-Terminal programs need the Kernal serial routines therefore select via OSD the CBM Kernal rather than default DolphinDOS.<br> For a first start use UP9600 mode and a Terminal program like [ccgms](https://github.com/mist64/ccgmsterm) and on the PC side [Putty](https://www.putty.org) with 2400 Baud.<br>

 ## Push Button utilization
 * S2 keep pressed during power-up for programming Flash<br>